ShaheedPutra/SECP1513-Technology-and-Information-System/Design Thinking Project/README.md

 I improved my ability to collaborate with my teammates and tolerate differing viewpoints during the ideation and prototype phases.
 I also learnt that it doesn't have to be flawless at first by creating a basic prototype.

+To improve , I need to stay focus and manage my time management wisely.